line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/custom-dsl.md

 ### Serializer

-To print your Query Model, you have to implement JpqlSerializer and provide it to the RenderContext.
+To render your Model to String, you can implement JpqlSerializer and provide it to `RenderContext`.

-JpqlSerializer provides JpqlWriter and RenderContext for you to implement serialization.
-From RenderContext, you can get JpqlRenderSerializer, which can serialize other query parts in your QueryModel.
-And you can also get JpqlRenderStatement and JpqlRenderClause, which let you know which statement and clause are currently being rendered.
-You can use them to print your Query Model as a String using JpqlWriter.
+`JpqlSerializer` provides `JpqlWriter` and `RenderContext` for you to implement rendering.
+From `RenderContext`, you can get `JpqlRenderSerializer`, which can render other model in your Model.
+And you can also get `JpqlRenderStatement` and `JpqlRenderClause`, which let you know which statement and clause are currently being rendered.
+You can use them to render your Model as String.

 ```kotlin
 class MyRegexLikeSerializer : JpqlSerializer<MyRegexLike> {